 This past January, Jim Andrews was promoted to President of Pneu-Mech Systems (Statesville, NC), a custom finishing systems manufacturer, along with Scott Johnson to VP of Sales and Michael Richmond to VP of Operations.
 The company offers complete turn-key systems, as well as individual component parts of a finishing operation such as spray booths, ovens, washers, conveyors, air make-up units, shrink ovens and environmental rooms.
-We caught up with Jim just as he was returning from the Masters golf tournament, an annual tradition where he meets up with longtime friends and shares a house, east good food and watches golf, and maybe not in that order.
+We caught up with Jim just as he was returning from the Masters golf tournament, an annual tradition where he meets up with longtime friends and shares a house, eats good food and watches golf, and maybe not in that order.

 Q: Tell us how moving up to become president of Pneu-Mech has changed your daily function and responsibilities?

 JA: As vice-president of sales, my job was to motivate sales, find new markets, and try to give the sales team every tool they needed to do the job at the highest level.
 Now, as president, I have to make sure every person in the company has the tools they need to succeed.
 I am responsible for everything from sales to insurance to installing a five-stage pre-treatment washer system.
 My days are much longer but the rewards are greater.